 Tigers are not domesticated cats, nor should they be kept as pets, but many people still care for them as such.
-It's problematic to consider keeping a tiger or any big cat as a pet (thousands are currently kept as pets, more than are left in the wild) but here's what to know about keeping these large cats as pets.
+It's problematic to consider keeping a tiger or any big cat as a pet, yet thousands are currently kept as pets—more than are left in the wild.
+If you are still curious, here's what to know about keeping these large cats as pets.

 Tigers are large, strong, and dangerous cats.
 They have the ability to take down a 500-pound antelope, are strong swimmers, and are very territorial.
 Male tigers will cover a territory up to almost 40 miles and females cover about 7 miles.
 Males mark their territories by spraying urine and feces and do not do well with other males.

 Although tiger cubs are small and cute, they will quickly grow up to be hundreds of pounds with several inch long canine teeth and claws that you'd rather not get scratched by.
-You cannot declaw a tiger like you would a house cat (since they use their claws to walk on) and removing their large teeth is not only inhumane, but it prevents them from tearing apart their food.
+You cannot declaw a tiger like you would a house cat, as they use their claws to walk, and removing their large teeth is not only inhumane, but it prevents them from tearing apart their food.

 Food and Water

-Tigers eat meat and a lot of it.
-Antelope, gazelle, water buffalo, deer, fish, and really anything else they can get their opportunistic paws on makes up a tiger's diet.
+Tigers eat meat and a lot of it: antelope, gazelle, water buffalo, deer, fish, and really anything else they can get their opportunistic paws on make up a tiger's diet.
 This obviously gets expensive considering they will eat about 10 to 15 pounds of meat, or 5,000 to 6,000 kcal, a day for over 20 years.
 That's a lot of meat and money, not to mention the vitamins and supplements that are needed to add to the animal's diet.